Rehost-Startup/docs/rehost-cli/device-up.md

 ```

 Starts connection with Reshot Network.
-After the device is in `up` state, all apps will be pulled and start running on this machine.
+After the device is in `up` state, all apps will be downloaded and started that were allocated to this machine.